 The district attempts to provide a safe environment.
 If an accident or sudden illness occurs, school personnel will administer first aid and, if warranted, call emergency medical services.
-In the case of illness that may include an infectious disease the school physician shall be notified in accordance with law.
+In the case of illness that may include an infectious disease the Board of Health shall be notified in accordance with law.

-First aid is defined as the immediate and temporary care given in case of an accident or sudden illness, which enables the child to be taken safely home or to a physician.
+First aid is defined as the immediate and temporary care given in case of an accident or sudden illness, which enables the student to be taken safely home or to a physician.
 It does not include diagnosis or treatment.
 Any care beyond first aid will not be given.

-At each school, procedures will be developed for the proper handling of an injury to, or sudden illness of, a child or staff member.
+At each school, procedures will be developed for the proper handling of an injury to, or sudden illness of, a student or staff member.
 These will be made known to the staff and will incorporate the following requirements:

 1. The school nurse or another trained person will be responsible for administering first aid.